Today we read the last Corinthians 13 chapter of the Apostle Paul’s second letter to the Corinthians and two chapters of Job.

 2 Corinthians 8.
 The Macedonians excelled in giving but first gave their own selves to the Lord.
 Christ is our pattern in giving himself.
 The Corinthians took up a collection for the Judean saints.
 Titus was sent to the Corinthians.

-Today we read one chapter of second Corinthians and finishing up Nehemiah.
+Today we read the seventh chapter of the Apostle Paul’s second letter to the Corinthians and finishing up Nehemiah.

 July 10: 2 Corinthians 7, Nehemiah 11, Nehemiah 12, Nehemiah 13 (click on the chapter to begin reading)

 2 Corinthians 7 is an exhortation to holiness, and the whole church is included.
-Paul rejoiced in their sorrowing to repentance, and in the comfort they and Titus had together.
+The Apostle Paul rejoiced in their sorrowing to repentance, and in the comfort Titus had being together with the believers..

 Nehemiah 11 lists the people of Jerusalem and the people outside Jerusalem.

-Nehemiah 12 lists the priests and Levites, the time had come for Nehemiah to Dedicate the wall, and the temple responsibilities are specified.
+Nehemiah 12 lists the priests and Levites, the time had come for Nehemiah to dedicate the wall, and the temple responsibilities were specified.

-Nehemiah 13, the final reforms of Nehemiah, give the temple service its due, observe the Sabbath and don’t marry strange women.
+Nehemiah 13.
+The final reforms of Nehemiah are recorded, the temple service is given its due, and a final admonition from Nehemiah: Observe the Sabbath and don’t marry strange women.